TritonDataCenter/sdc-cloudapi/docs/index.md

 ## ListMachineSnapshots (GET /:login/machines/:id/snapshots)

-Lists all snapshots taken for a given machine.
+Lists all snapshots taken for a given instance.
 There are no filtration parameters for this API.

 ### Inputs